atooma/lua-engine-doc/src/GMAIL.rst

   :param str recipient: mail of the recipient
   :param str subject: subject of the mail
   :param str content: content of the mail
-  :raises: GMAIL_SEND_FAIL: the mail could not be sent
+  :raises: GMAIL_SEND_FAIL: mail could not be sent
-  :raises: SCOPE_NOT_FOUND
+  :raises: SCOPE_NOT_FOUND: requested scope could not be found
-  :raises: ACCOUNT_NOT_FOUND
+  :raises: ACCOUNT_NOT_FOUND: requested account could not be found

 .. function:: startPubsub({ email = nil })